lhenry97/Group_1-Project_4/README.md

 https://creativecommons.org/licenses/by-nc-sa/4.0/

 # Ethics:
-No personally identifiable information is present in the dataset as the individual datapoints are differentiated by an ID number.
+This dataset contains a unique anonymous ID number for each patients cancer data.
+This is not considered a personally identifiable information as it is not linked back to any specific personal information of that patient such as a drivers license number or social security number.